-Using get-EXORecipient in Powershell
+Using Get-EXORecipient in Powershell

-Using get-EXORecipient in Powershell
+Using Get-EXORecipient in Powershell

 One of the most useful commands in the Exchange Online PowerShell module is Get-EXORecipient, which enables administrators to query and retrieve recipient objects from Exchange Online.